memfault/interrupt/_posts/2023-10-11-mcu-periphral-forwarding.md

 extern "C" void __adin_memset_(llvm_pass_addr dest, const llvm_pass_arg val, const llvm_pass_arg size)
 ```

-In the functions inserted by the ADIN plugin, you would need to perform address checks to verify if the accessed address falls within the defined peripheral address intervals.
+In the functions inserted by the ADIN plugin, you must perform address checks to verify if the accessed address falls within the defined peripheral address intervals.
 If a match is found, you can execute the corresponding operation on the MCU chip.

 ### REMCU Project

 I have implemented the necessary functions for address [checking](https://github.com/remotemcu/remcu/blob/master/src/addressintercept.cpp#L176) and [executing operations](https://github.com/remotemcu/remcu/blob/master/src/addressintercept.cpp#L185) on the MCU within a separate repository called [REMCU](https://github.com/remotemcu/remcu).
-REMCU provides the functionality to handle peripheral register operations by utilizing an OpenOCD and GDB client.
+REMCU provides the functionality to handle peripheral register operations using an OpenOCD and GDB client.
 This client enables communication with the debugger to execute peripheral register operations on the MCU chip.
 The OpenOCD and GDB client implementation allows you to interact with the MCU using the debugger, providing a convenient way to send commands and data to the peripheral registers.

-Furthermore, REMCU is designed to be extensible and adaptable to
+Furthermore, REMCU is extensible and adaptable to
 different communication protocols.
 You can implement your own client
 using protocols such as UART, CAN bus, or any other suitable
 communication method.
 Simply create a new class that derives from the `ClientBase` [class](https://github.com/remotemcu/remcu/blob/master/include/BaseClient.h#L15) in REMCU and implement the necessary communication functionality specific to your chosen protocol.